 Learn What To Do If You Get Sick On The Job Or Can't Work Due To COVID-19

-It’s hard to get away from the topic of coronavirus, especially with all the recent event cancellations and school closures.
+It’s hard to avoid the topic of coronavirus, especially with all the recent event cancellations and school closures.
 There are lots of questions surrounding this new disease: how can the world mitigate it?
 How will this affect the economy?
 Most importantly, how will it affect personal health?

 Many of you are concerned about what will happen if you get sick and are unable to work.
 Others, especially healthcare workers, want to know what happens if you get COVID-19 at work.

-In this post, we’ll answer those questions with the help of Sergio Puche, a leading employment and personal injury lawyer at the Law Offices of Mauro Fiore, Jr.
+In this post, we’ll answer those questions with the help of Sergio Puche, a leading employment and personal injury lawyer at Fiore Legal

 Can you claim disability if you contract coronavirus on the job?